jonathanharrell/hiq/docs/guide/layout.md

 A base border-radius is defined globally with `--hiq-border-radius`.
 This is used on several elements, including `button`s, `input`s, and more, but can be overridden within each element.

-All focusable elements have `outline` removed, but an outline is simulated using `box-shadow`.
-This can be customized with `--hiq-outline-width` and `--hiq-outline-color`.
+All focusable elements have the `outline` property customized with `--hiq-outline-width` and `--hiq-outline-color`.

 ## Containers